mchmarny/grunner/README.md

 repo    = "mchmarny/grunner"
 token    = "<github-pat>"
 ```

-> Update as necessary, the GitHub PAT is only needed for obtain registration token for each VM.
-See [scripts/startup](scripts/startup) for usage.

 Create GCS bucket to store Terraform state.
 Couple of things to keep in mind: